 Other than accounting and bookkeeping, financial service companies provide services like debt consolidation, insurance, portfolio management, and financial planning.
 This is why the charts of accounts are widely different than the ones for accounting and bookkeeping companies.

 Such companies often need to record incomes earned from provided services and commissions from other businesses.
-Expenses will often include the costs of hiring professionals, broker fee, software license, etc.
+Expenses will often include the costs of hiring professionals, broker fees, software licenses, etc.

 Any IT company needs to rely on hosting, software, and professionals.
 The costs of these need to be included in the expenses.
-The different services that you provide, for instance network engineering, software design and development, web development, etc. will bring in the revenue.
+The different services that you provide, for instance, network engineering, software design, and development, web development, etc. will bring in revenue.
 This revenue must be recorded as income.